helium/HIP/0093-addition-of-wifi-aps-to-mobile-subdao.md

 - 0.25 - the device has successfully self-asserted its location via the mobile app
 - 0.75 - the device has successfully self-asserted its location via the mobile app and the location has been successfully validated by the network using a 3rd party service as described in section 3.1.1.2
 - 1.00 - the device has successfully self-asserted its location via the mobile app, the location has been successfully validated by the network, and at least a one coverage event on the access point has been successfully registered in the past 24 hours

+In order for the Wi-Fi access point to be eligible for boosted hex rewards as described in [HIP84](https://github.com/helium/HIP/blob/main/0084-service-provider-hex-boosting.md) the location trust score needs to be 0.75 or higher.

 #### 3.4.2 Outdoor Access Points Rewards